t2trg/t2trg-rest-iot/draft-keranen-t2trg-rest-iot.md

 Examples of the collection pattern in RESTful IoT systems are the CoRE Resource Directory {{I-D.ietf-core-resource-directory}}, CoAP pub/sub broker {{?I-D.ietf-core-coap-pubsub}}, and resource discovery via .well-known/core.
 Collection+JSON {{CollectionJSON}} is an example of a generic collection Media Type.

-## Calling a Function
+## Calling a Procedure

-To modify resource state, clients usually GET a representation from the server, process it locally, and transfer the resulting state back to the server with a PUT (see {{sec-uniform-interface}}).
+To modify resource state, clients usually use GET to retrieve a representation from the server, modify that locally, and transfer the resulting state back to the server with a PUT (see {{sec-uniform-interface}}).
 Sometimes, however, the state can only be modified on the server side, for instance, because representations would be too large to transfer or part of the required information shall not be accessible to clients.
-In this case, resource state is modified by calling a function.
+In this case, resource state is modified by calling a procedure (or "function").
 This is usually modeled with a POST request, as this method leaves the behavior semantics completely to the server.
-Function calls can be divided into two different classes based on how long time they are expected to execute: instantly returning and long-running functions.
+Procedure calls can be divided into two different classes based on how long they are expected to execute: "instantly" returning and long-running.

-### Instantly Returning Functions
+### Instantly Returning Procedures

-When the function can return within the expected response time of the system, the result can be directly returned in the response.
+When the procedure can return within the expected response time of the system, the result can be directly returned in the response.
 The result can either be actual content or just a confirmation that the call was successful.
 In either case, the response does not contain a representation of the resource, but a so-called action result.
 Action results can still have hypermedia controls to provide the possible transitions in the application state machine.

-### Long-running Functions
+### Long-running Procedures

-When the execution of a function takes longer than the expected response time of the system, or even longer than the response timeout, it is a good pattern to create a new resource to track the function call or "task".
+When the procedure takes longer than the expected response time of the system, or even longer than the response timeout, it is a good pattern to create a new resource to track the "task" execution.
-The server would respond instantly with a "Created" status (HTTP code 201 or CoAP 2.01) and indicate the location of the tracking resource in the corresponding header field (or CoAP option) or as a link in the action result.
+The server would respond instantly with a "Created" status (HTTP code 201 or CoAP 2.01) and indicate the location of the task resource in the corresponding header field (or CoAP option) or as a link in the action result.
 The created resource can be used to monitor the progress, to potentially modify queued tasks or cancel tasks, and to eventually retrieve the result.

-Monitoring and result data would be modeled as resource state and part of the representation.
+Monitoring information would be modeled as state of the task resource, and hence be retrievable as representation.
+The result -- when available -- can be embedded in the representation or given as link to another sub-resource.
-Modifying tasks can be modeled with forms that either update sub-resources via PUT, apply PATCH to the resource state, or do a partial write using POST.
+Modifying tasks can be modeled with forms that either update sub-resources via PUT or do a partial write using PATCH or POST.
-Canceling a task would be modeled with a form that applies a DELETE to the task resource.
+Canceling a task would be modeled with a form that uses DELETE to remove the task resource.

 ### Conversion